-An organization's business continuity plan should document its vendors' or trading partners' abilities to identify, respond to and recover from potential business interruptions.
+An organisation's business continuity plan should document its vendors' or trading partners' abilities to identify, respond to and recover from potential business interruptions.
 The process starts with identifying what potential risks could lead to an interruption of services delivered to consumers or disruption of the entire supply chain.
 The process must consider all components and contributors to the consumer service or to the supply chain.

-Business continuity planning typically assesses probability and impact of any threat.
+Business continuity planning typically assesses the probability and impact of any threat.
 It is important, however, to consider unlikely threats as well.
 These are sometimes called black swan events - unexpected outlier events with severe consequences that are extremely difficult to predict.
-Defining and testing risk response strategies in anticipation of both likely and unlikely events protects organizations from undue struggle and chaos when a crisis is underway; they would only need to execute on the plans already developed.
+Those organisations adopting operational resilience practices should already be planning and exercising for "extreme but plausible events."
+Defining and testing risk response strategies in anticipation of both likely and unlikely events protects organisations from undue struggle and chaos when a crisis is underway; they would only need to execute on the plans already developed.

-136 Should vendors' business continuity plans and capabilities be tested?
+§ Should vendors' business continuity plans and capabilities be tested?
 If so, how often?

-When an organization tests its business continuity plan, either as a tabletop exercise or a thorough dry run, the vendors supplying critical goods and services should participate.
-Vendors with roles in the organization's disaster recovery strategy should collaborate on periodic cutover testing.
+When an organisation tests its business continuity plan, either as a tabletop exercise or a thorough dry run, the vendors supplying critical goods and services should participate.
+Vendors with roles in the organisation's disaster recovery strategy should collaborate on periodic cutover testing.
+Organisations should also seek opportunities to participate in their vendors' testing where and when appropriate.

-Assessments of vendors should include evidence that they have sound business continuity programs and that those programs include rigorous testing, followed by a review of test results to demonstrate that the vendor can meet the organization's recovery time objectives.
+Assessments of vendors should include evidence that they have sound business continuity programs and that those programs include rigorous testing, followed by a review of test results to demonstrate that the vendor can meet the organisation's recovery time objectives.

-Where a vendor's outage could have high impact on the organization, such tests might occur as frequently as annually.
+Where a vendor's outage could have a high impact on the organisation, such tests might occur as frequently as annually.
 Where vendor relationships carry less risk, testing might be conducted in alternate years.
+Relationship owners on both sides should work together to determine the frequency and depth of testing and how they will participate.